defionscode/books/README.md

 - [The Open Organization: Igniting Passion and Performance][16] by Jim Whitehurst
 - [The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers][20] by Ben Horowitz
 - [The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results][21] by Gary Keller
+- [The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever][23] by Michael Bungay Stanier
+- [Business Model Generation][26] by Alexander Osterwalder and Yves Pigneur
+- [A Beautiful Constraint: How To Transform Your Limitations Into Advantages, and Why It's Everyone's Business][27] by Adam Morgan and Mark Barden

 # Philosophy
 - [The Stranger][4] by Albert Camus